That-Cool-Coder/is-it-rick/README.md

 List of non-meta files (in order of importance):
 - `main.py` is the main file in there and it doesn't do much except handle app creation and import other things.
 - `config.py` holds various global constants.
 It's arguable that the constants should be localised to the files that use the constants, but that would make finding the constants more difficult.
+- `common.py` holds things needed by the whole project, including data-loading and enums.
 - `errors.py` holds all of the custom exceptions for this app.
 - `frontend_routes.py` defines all of the Flask routes for pages on the frontend.
 - `backend_routes.py` defines all of the Flask routes for API endpoints on the backend.
-- `data_loading.py` handles the loading and saving of data.
 - `data_structures.py` holds classes that hold the data.
 - `init_data_files.py` is not actually part of the app run by Apache2, but initialises the data files for deployment.